Roald Jensen

-In 1971 Jensen returned to Brann and won the Norwegian championship (cup) with the club in 1972.
-Jensen retired from football after the 1973 season, when he was 30 years old.
-Jensen died in 1987 while playing football for Brann's old-boys' team.
-The Kniksen award, a prize that acclaims the best players in Norwegian football, is named after Jensen.
-In 1995 a statue of Jensen was erected outside Brann Stadion in Bergen.
+Jensen returned to Brann in 1971 and won the Norwegian Cup the following year.
+He retired after the 1973 season and finished his international career with 31 appearances and five goals.
+He died in 1987 after suffering heart failure while playing in a training match with Brann's old-boys team.
+The Kniksen award was named in his honour, and a statue of Jensen by sculptor Per Ung was unveiled outside Brann Stadion in 1995.